"This an exhibit you might be interested in

 That evening while the four of us were having dinner, Patrick asked, “Did you see Madonna?”
 He laughed.

-I hadn’t seen the Superbowl, or the half-time show—although someone had described the spectacle.
+I hadn’t seen the Superbowl.
+Or the half-time show.
+Although someone had described the spectacle.
 Madonna had been wrapped in smoke and light and rode high up on a chariot thing - like some western version of a Hindu goddess’s temple-car - pulled around the football field by dozens of bare-chested men.
-There was an elaborate dance number performed on this outsized contraption.
+There was an elaborate dance number performed on this outsized contraption, I was told.

 Something like a hundred million people had watched.
 And with YouTube maybe millions more would watch.
 None of us felt like getting into a twist about it.
 It is what it is.